mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Obstruction traffic cones, 2nd May :- [7515704](https://www.fixmystreet.com/report/7515704)
 - TMC - Defects -other CW6 problem, 2nd May :- [7515751](https://www.fixmystreet.com/report/7515751)
 - TMC - Defects -other CW6 problem, 2nd May :- [7515750](https://www.fixmystreet.com/report/7515750)
-- The pothole has now become bigger and looks like the road is giving way to leave a large hole, it will be dangerous to drive and cycle on, 2nd May :- [7515594](https://www.fixmystreet.com/report/7515594)
-- A line of potholes where the white road markings are, 2nd May :- [7515593](https://www.fixmystreet.com/report/7515593)

 <!-- fix_marker ends -->